Detection of astrophysical gravitational wave sources by TianQin and LISA: Stellar-mass black holes binaries

 \textit{Symmetric mass ratio:} We see in \fref{fig:sbhb_deta} that the symmetric mass ratio $\eta$ will be detected slightly better by TianQin alone than by LISA alone despite the source having a slightly lower SNR in TianQin.
-The error increases for an increasing symmetric mass ratio and TianQin alone will detect $\eta$ with a relative error of around $1.2\times10^{-6}$, $2\times10^{-5}$, $1.5\times10^{-4}$, and $10^{-3}$ for $\eta$ equal to $3\times10^{-5}$, $10^{-3}$, $10^{-2}$, and 0.25, respectively.
-The relative error in LISA is around 1.3 times higher for all $\eta$ considered while the joint detection performs slightly better than the two detectors alone by a factor of around 1.5 compared to TianQin's detection accuracy.
+This feature arises because the symmetric mass ratio of the SBHB is not measured directly but depends on the estimation of the source's chirp mass~\citep{maggiore_2018}.
+As we can see in \fref{fig:sbhb_dmc}, TianQin can measure the chirp mass of a SBHB more accurately (even for a lower SNR) and as a result the symmetric mass ratio is also constrained more tightly.
+The error in $\eta$ increases for an increasing symmetric mass ratio and TianQin alone will detect $\eta$ with a relative error of around $1.5\times10^{-4}$, $9\times10^{-4}$, and $10^{-3}$ for $\eta$ equal to $10^{-2}$, $10^{-1}$, and $0.25$, respectively.
+The relative error in LISA is around 1.6 times higher for all $\eta$ considered while the joint detection performs slightly better than the two detectors alone by a factor of around 1.4 compared to TianQin's detection accuracy.